rbisdorff/Digraph3/docSphinx/index.rst

 **Parts of the documentation:**

 The documentation contains, first, a set of tutorials introducing the main objects like digraphs, outranking digraphs and performance tableaux.
 There is also a tutorial provided on undirected graphs.
-Some tutorials are problem oriented and show how to compute the winner of an election, how to build a best choice recommendation, or how to linearly rank with multiple incommensurable ranking criteria.
-A last tutorial illustrates how to compute non isomorphic maximal independent sets in the $n$-cycle graph.
+Some tutorials are problem oriented and show how to compute the winner of an election, how to build a best choice recommendation, or how to linearly rank or rate with multiple incommensurable performance criteria.
+The last tutorials concern more specifically operational aspects for computating maximal independent sets (MISs) and kernels in graphs and digraphs.

 .. toctree:: tutorial
    :maxdepth: 2

-The second part concerns the reference manual of the proposed Python3 modules, classes and methods.
-The main generic root classes in this collection are the :py:class:`digraphs.Digraph` class, the :py:class:`perfTabs.PerformanceTableau` class and the :py:class:`outrankingDigraphs.OutrankingDigraph` class.
-The technical documentation also provides links to the complete source code of all modules, classes and methods.
+The second part concerns the reference manual of the collection of provided Python3 modules, classes and methods.
+The main classes in this collection are the :py:class:`digraphs.Digraph` overall root class, the :py:class:`perfTabs.PerformanceTableau` class and the :py:class:`outrankingDigraphs.BipolarOutrankingDigraph` class.
+The technical documentation also provides direkt insight into the complete source code of all public modules, classes and methods.

 .. toctree:: techDoc
    :maxdepth: 2